builtmighty/builtmighty-password-reset/README.md

 ```

 ### Bulk Reset + Timed Fields
-This is an admin setting field where you can filer the available fields.
+This is an admin setting field where you can filter the available fields.

 ```
 add_filter( 'builtpass_bulk_fields', 'custom_builtpass_bulk_fields', 10, 1 );